iliana-pap/RAAN-Case-Study/README.md

  2D :

- * The networkX [spring_layout](https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html) is applied  with tuned parameters (k = 4, iterations = 50) for enhanced visualization.
+ * The networkX [spring_layout](https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html) is applied  with tuned parameters (k = 10, iterations = 50) for enhanced visualization.
 K refers to the optimal distance between nodes, where larger values move nodes farther apart.

   * The weights of the edges are present both as a number in the middle of the edge and as the width of the edge.
 Larger width corresponds to larger edge weight.
-Due to networkX implementation, in interactive nodes their shared edge contains arrowheads in both ends.
+Due to networkX implementation, in interacting nodes, their shared edge contains arrowheads in both ends as well as both weights across the edge.

 ![image](Network_2D_Visualization.png)